jsdelivrbot/ReduxBlogApp-1/MY_README.md

 ###Creating New Posts
 Sec.
 6, Lec.
 82

-Goal: build a component linked to the route '/posts/new' that allows a user to add a title, categories, and content.
+Goal: build a component with a form input linked to the route '/posts/new' that allows a user to add a title, categories, and content.

 __Process__

-1.
+1. Scaffold component to show form

+2. Add component to routes file as new URL 'posts/new' that user can navigate.

+3. Implement button in '/' component to navigate to form component

+4. Add form to component

+5. Create action creator and update reducer.